Rush Limbaugh and another hour of broadcast excellence.

 They loved the Muslim Brotherhood moving.

-So in in this case, what is happening in the Middle East is that just like Jimmy Carter before him, and just like other leftist dingbat presidents before him, Obama is changing the definition of U.S. vital national interest and got nothing to do With oil.
+So, what is happening in the Middle East is that just like Jimmy Carter before him and just like other leftist ding bat presidents before him, Obama is changing the definition of U.S. vital national interest and got nothing to do with oil, human rights, and civil rights.

 And I don't mean to impugn those, but they don't really believe in that either.